sophist0/delete_bot/README.md

     2. A timing issues, Twitter didn't load a web element as fast as the bot expected.
     3. ?!?!?!?!?!

 If you develop a fix for these issues please submit a pull request.
-Perhaps I should update the bot to wait for specific web elements to load, but even that will not solve all occurrences of this crash.
+Perhaps I should update the bot to wait for specific web elements to load, but even that will not solve all occurrences of this error.